홍상현 오레곤 주립 대학교

 Bio

+I am currently an Assistant Professor of Computer Science at Oregon State University.
 I earned my Ph.D. from the University of Maryland, College Park, under the supervision of Prof. Tudor Dumitras in 2021.
 I received my bachelor's degree from Seoul National University in 2015.
 I was fortunate to spend a winter at Google Brain in 2021 (working with Dr. Nicholas Carlini and Dr. Alexey Kurakin) and to spend 6-months at Frame.io in 2017 (working with Dr. Abhinav Srivastava).

 News